A note on the dynamics of extended-context disordered kinetic spin models: Dynamical mean-field theory

 \subsection{Gaussian}

 In the Gaussian case, we show in Appendix \ref{app:gaussian} that we have the DMFT equation

 for $t,t' = 1, \ldots, T$.
 For the Gaussian model, the single-site generating functions are simply

 Again, the causal structure means that the DMFT can be solved forward in time.
-However, this model is exceptionally unstable numerically, as the equal-time correlations $C_{t,t}$ grow exponentially with time for most choices of $\Gamma_{k,k'}$ (Figure \ref{fig:gaussian_model}).
+However, this is now a linear system, which allows greater analytical tractability.
+That said, the Gaussian model is potentially unstable: if the inverse temperature $\beta$ is too large then the equal-time correlations $C_{t,t}$ grow exponentially with time (Figure \ref{fig:gaussian_model}).
+We will return to this issue, and to sufficient conditions for stability, in Section \ref{sec:stationary}.